rombie/contrail-controller/specs/bgp_mvpn.md

 replicated type-7/type-4 paths shall get deleted based on BGP Mvpn auto discovered neighbor presence/absence.

-Q: Instead, should we maintain a set of all type-7 and type-4 paths (on a per partition basis)?
-Changes to auto discovery states are quite rare in nature, though.
-Hence it seems this scenario can be handled simply by walking the entire vrf.mvpn.0 table.

 Once replicated into bgp.mvpn.0, the secondary path will be advertised to all other mvpn neighbors.
 (Route Target Filtering will ensure that it is only sent to the ingress PE).
 For phase I, this route only needs to be replicated to